-Adopted by the Dunhill Homeowners Association May 2024.
+Dunhill ARC Guidelines Adopted April 2025 by the Dunhill Homeowners Association

 The Dunhill Homeowners Association (Dunhill HOA) adopts the following Standards and Guidelines which are designed to assist homeowners in complying with the Declaration of Protective Covenants for the Dunhill Subdivision (hereinafter "the Covenants").
 The Covenants require prior approval for exterior changes on any property, whether individually owned or owned in common by all property owners in Dunhill Subdivision.
 These Standards and Guidelines are not intended to be all-inclusive or exclusive, but rather, serve as a guide to the improvements that may be made in Dunhill as well as changes that are not permitted.
+In any case where the Guidelines and the Covenants differ, the Covenants take priority.